UNHCR Goodwill Ambassador Cate Blanchett Op-Ed on ending statelessness; & ÖGNI Sustainability Symposium

 “When we think about sustainability, we think of renewable energy, electric cars or green technologies – but we often overlook the enormous impact that buildings have on our carbon footprint,” explains Cate Blanchett about the role of the real estate industry in a sustainable future, “the physical environment – our homes, workplaces, places of leisure – is an enormous part of what we leave to future generations.”

-Sources: UNHCR – #IBelong, UNHCR -New Global Alliance, Heute
+Sources: UNHCR – #IBelong, UNHCR -New Global Alliance, Context, Heute